AnnaBurd/resume-template/README.md

 ## Getting Started

-First, edit personal information in the `resume.tex` file with the TeXworks LaTex editor.

 To get resume in `.pdf` format, put all `.sty` and `.tex` files to the same folder and open and render `cv.tex` file in LaTeX editor (choose `LuaLaTeX` engine).

 <a href="https://www.overleaf.com/read/whvrrvtydcmy">Edit Resume on Overleaf.com</a>